 Under the umbrella of the R6SCPHTC, the collaborating Community Based Training (CBT) partners in Oklahoma include the Oklahoma Public Health Training Center (OPHTC), Southern Plains Tribal Health Board (SPTHB), and Oklahoma Public Health Association (OPHA).

-In collaboration with our R6 and Oklahoma partners, the OPHTC works to fulfill the 2018 Scope of Work:
+In collaboration with our R6 and Oklahoma CBT partners, the OPHTC works to fulfill the following Scope of Work:

-- Facilitate and participate in health personnel needs assessment in Oklahoma in alignment with R6SCPHTC
+- Facilitate and participate in the needs assessment [in Oklahoma in alignment with R6SCPHTC]

-- Contribute to identifying training topics that address workforce development needs in
+- Contribute to identifying training topics that will address workforce development needs in the CBT local area

-- Promote the work and training offerings of the R6SCPHTC among public health and primary care personnel
+- Promote the work and training offerings of the regional PHTC among public health and primary care personnel

 - Serve on the R6SCPHTC Advisory Board and attend monthly conference calls

-The OPHTC is committed to supporting the emerging workforce of CHWs in Oklahoma.
-In doing so, we closely collaborate with several partners, including the OPHA CHW Section.
-In direct support of the workforce, we are developing and implementing training materials for CHWs for several audiences and on select topics such as diabetes, dementia, and oral health.
+The OPHTC is committed to supporting the emerging workforce of community health workers (CHWs) in Oklahoma.
+In doing so, we are closely collaborating with several partners, including the OK CHW Coalition and the OPHA CHW Section.
+In direct support of this public health workforce, among other activities, we are developing and implementing training materials for CHWs.